TeyStar/Cell-Life-2/README.md

 ## Overview

 This project simulates a tank environment where different cells interact with each other.
 Each cell belongs to a team and has various body parts that define its behavior and abilities.
 The simulation includes features such as cell movement, feeding, reproduction, and evolution.
+The goal of this project was to have something interesting running on my extra monitor while I work.
+Just a little something to look at once in a while, like a fish tank!

+I find it interesting to see what configuration of body parts these cells evolve into to become a successfully surviving spieces.
+Successful cells are cells that consume enough energy, then find a mate who has done the same, so that they can reproduce.

 ## Table of Contents